Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Discussion

 \subsection{Future work and limitations}

 This study describes the construction of patient-specific, 1D CFD arterial network models that include the aorta and head/neck vessels for four DORV and four HLHS patients.
 A main contribution is the development of a parameter inference methodology that uses multiple datasets.
 To obtain reliable parameter inference results, we limited the number of vessels in the network.
 The small size of the network makes it challenging to predict cerebral and gut perfusion.
 A way to overcome this limitation is to add more vessels, e.g., to use the network defined in the study by Taylor-LaPole {\em et al.} \cite{LaPole2022}.
 Another limitation is that HLHS patients generally have abnormal aortic geometries due to surgical reconstruction.
 These geometries most likely cause energy losses as blood flows from the wider arch into the narrow descending aorta.
 Our model does not predict these energy losses.
 However, previous studies have included energy loss terms in 1D arterial network models \cite{Colebank21,Mynard2015}.
 This approach could be adapted for this study, but more work is needed to calibrate parameters required for these energy loss models.
 Calibration could be informed by the analysis of velocity patterns from 4D-MRI images or 3D fluid-structure interaction models.
-With regards to optimization, the current study minimizes the Euclidean distance between measurements and model predictions to infer the biophysical parameters of interest, ignoring the correlation structure of the measurement errors due to the temporal nature of the data.
-In future studies, we aim to capture the correlation by assuming a full covariance matrix for the errors by using Gaussian Processes \cite{Paun2020}.
-We will also incorporate model mismatch to account for discrepancies between data and model predictions (Figure~\ref{fig:DatavsPred1}) caused by numerical errors or model assumptions by using the methodology presented in \cite{Paun2020}.
-Finally, many modeling studies devoted to the Fontan circulation focus only on venous hemodynamics, in part because venous congestion impacts blood returning to the heart from the liver and likely contributes to the progression of FALD.
-In the future, a two-sided vessel network model could be incorporated into this framework that includes a description of both the arterial and venous vasculature, see e.g.~\cite{Puelz2017}.